How we work

 After hundreds of successful campaigns, clients began asking for support for their ongoing PR efforts.
 They knew that to thrive, they needed a way to maintain their communities long after their campaigns ended.
 At first she said, No, thank you.
 She didn’t really like PR agencies :) But then she thought: What if we did PR our way?
 What if we took a quicker, more flexible, and more intimate approach across all areas of comms and marketing to take these companies to the next level?
 That’s how Daly was born.

-We managed designers Hamish Smyth and Jesse Reed’s effort in 2014 to reissue the 1970s NYCTA Graphics Standards Manual.
+In 2014, we managed designers Hamish Smyth and Jesse Reed’s effort to reissue the 1970s NYCTA Graphics Standards Manual.
 It became an overnight sensation, invigorating a niche design community and surpassing its goal by over 700%.
 Ever since, Daly has overseen the brand’s subsequent campaigns, publicity, and events—witnessing the incredible ripple effect of that very first launch.

 The NYCTA manual campaign goes viral and is fully funded by lunchtime on Day 1.